balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 - Enable secure boot.
 - Reset device to setup mode

 On booting in setup mode, the installer will enroll the keys into UEFI variables and encrypt the disks using the TPM device.
-Note that enrolling the keys manually via the UEFI setup application, while possible on some systems, is not currently supported by \{{ $names.os.lower \}} as the installer’s bootloader is not signed.
+Note that enrolling the keys manually via the UEFI setup application, while possible on some systems, is not currently supported by balenaOS as the installer’s bootloader is not signed.

 Wait for the device to finish flashing and shutdown.
 Please wait until all LEDs are off.
 You can then remove the USB key from the device and turn on the device again.